 with the total training time accumulated to $T$.

-(3) Training Execution: To strike the balance between efficiency and efficacy, we conduct the LoRA tuning as introduced in Equation \eqref{eq:lora} for the LLM, while training the adapter at the same time.
-Formally, we first define the indicator function:
+\textbf{(3) Training Execution: } To strike a balance between efficiency and efficacy, we conduct LoRA tuning as introduced in Equation \eqref{eq:lora} for the LLM, while training the projector at the same time.
+Formally, we define the indicator function:

 Therefore, the learning objective of LLaRA evolves from the easier task to the harder task: